tdimino/SocialAGI/docs/blog/2023-07-31-goal-driven-dialog-agents.md

 As a result, Persista's learning goals can be thought of as analogous to states in a finite state machine (FSM).
 For those not familiar, FSMs are models of computation that consist of a set of states and transition between them based on inputs.
 In Persista's case, each learning goal represents a state, and she transitions from one state to another as she accomplishes her goals.

-To drive transitions through the state machine, the internal monologue of the GDDA is modeled - here is an example dialog showing how the GDDA recognizes the first learning objective as met and proceeds to the next objective:
+To drive transitions through the state machine, the internal monologue of the GDAD is modeled - here is an example dialog showing how the GDAD recognizes the first learning objective as met and proceeds to the next objective:

 ![persista_compliance.png](persista_compliance.png)